Learn more about our commitment to sustainability

 HSBC employees can volunteer for programmes such as Young Enterprise and the HSBC Water Programme, as well as local grassroots projects.

-We believe it is important to support employees working on our community projects and grant them a day’s paid leave each year to lend their support.
+We believe it is important to support employees working on our community projects and grant them two days paid leave each year to lend their support.

 To encourage volunteering and support the causes our employees are passionate about we offer a matching programme, which matches employee’s volunteer time or funds donated through a donation to their chosen charity.
 We also support employees to initiate a project with a local charity through our Supporting our Community programme.